BabylonJS/Documentation/content/features/featuresDeepDive/mesh/drawCurves.md

 ![Hermite Quaternion Spline](/img/how_to/Mesh/quatshells.png)

-The center of the shells represents the rotation quaternion $(0, 0, 0, 1)$, the outer, white ,, is a unit sphere where $w = 0$.
+The center of the shells represents the rotation quaternion $(0, 0, 0, 1)$, the outer, white, is a unit sphere where $w = 0$.

 The process can be reversed, the inverse function $f^{-1}$ returns the rotation quaternion from a point $(x, y, z)$ from the shells.